-The Nikon Z6II was released in Oct 2020.
-Before testing, I was convinced this would be a great camera to use for wildlife photography.
+The Nikon Z6II was released in October 2020.
+Before testing, I was convinced this would be a great camera for wildlife photography.
 I was not disappointed.
-Nikon provided us with a demo unit for our safari outing to Aquila Game Reserve, a commercial game reserve within two hours from Cape Town in South Africa.
+Nikon provided us with a demo unit for our safari outing to Aquila Game Reserve, a commercial game reserve within two hours of Cape Town in South Africa.

 All images have been reduced in size to 750 pixels wide and reduced in quality to 90% and again optimised in Squoosh to 90%.